Discover the best Japanese food in Newcastle

 Sushi Revolution

 For a more casual Japanese dining experience in Newcastle, Sushi Revolution has you covered.
-There’s something about eating directly from a sushi train that transports you straight to Japan and escaping from the business of Darby and Beaumont Street to do so is a welcomed treat.
-Chefs are always happy to prepare dishes that aren’t visible on the train and will accommodate to all dietary needs.
+There’s something about eating directly from a sushi train that transports you straight to Japan.
+Sushi Revolution also offers Japanese dishes other than sushi like donburi, udon, and tempura vegetables.

 Where: 97 Darby St, Cooks Hill | 93 Beaumont St, Hamilton